Migrate applications to the Microsoft Authentication Library (MSAL)

 Q: How do I know which of my apps are using ADAL?

 A: If you have the source code for the application, you can reference the above migration guides to help determine which library the app uses and how to migrate it to MSAL.
-If you don't have access to your application's source code, you can open a support request to obtain a list of your registered applications and the library each application uses.
+If you partnered with an ISV, we suggest you reach out to them directly to understand their migration journey to MSAL.

 Q: Why should I invest in moving to MSAL?